Board of Directors

 I spend my free time playing rhythm guitar and singing at different venues.
-I love to fish for salmon in Southcentral areas.
+I love to fish for salmon in the South-central areas.
 I have been retired from the State of Alaska after working as an elementary teacher as well as an administrator for 22 years.
-I taught middle school in Holy Cross for the majority of those years for the Iditarod Area School District.
-I worked for Kashunamuit and Fairbanks North Star Borough School District.
+I taught middle school in Holy Cross for the majority of those years for the Iditarod Area School District (IASD).
+I've worked for Kashunamuit and Fairbanks North Star Borough School District (FNSBSD).
 I reside in Anchorage where I can be seen visiting my mom on almost a daily basis.

 I have been involved with AINE for many years serving in various capacities as a member and a board member.
 This organization has gone through many changes over the years and continues to evolve.
 AINE needs more members from our communities...in particular teachers who are active in the profession.
 Please consider stepping up and becoming a member or board member.
 Your voice and participation are needed.

 My name is Josie Dayton.
 I was born in Huslia and raised in Koyukuk.
 I am Athabascan Indian.
 My parents are Benedict and Eliza Jones.
 I was a teacher aide for 15 years at Ella B. Vernetti School in Koyukuk.
 I returned back to school and graduated with a teaching degree in 2000.
 I taught in Koyukuk for 15 years until I retired in 2015.
 I have held the principal/teacher position at one time in my career.
 The positions I now hold is secretary/treasury with Koyukuk Tribal Council and tribal judge for the Koyukuk Tribal Court.
 I really enjoy living my subsistence lifestyle and traveling with my family.

 YughUlooghelghee (Someone who is strong, someone who will survive) se’ooze’

 My name is Marie Dayton and I’m Koyukon Athabascan.
 I’m originally from Nulato and my